Star Fleet Battles: Reception

 In the May 1981 edition of Ares (Issue 8), Steve List recommended the game, saying, "Despite the minute details with which the player has to contend, this is neither a difficult game to learn (mastering it is another matter) or play as long as the player doesn't try to handle too many ships at once."

+In the October 1980 issue of Fantastic Science Fiction, Greg Costikyan compared this game' to Starfire and called Star Fleet Battles "the superior game.
+It is quite complicated, especially for a micro, with 28 densely-set pages of rules."
+Costikyan concluded, "As a boxed game for $13, it's still worth looking at, especially if you are a Trek fan."

 John Lambshead reviewed Star Fleet Battles for White Dwarf #27, giving it an overall rating of 8 out of 10, and stated that "I have no hesitation in recommending this game.
 The only word of warning I would give is that it may be a little complex for beginners or younger gamers (who might usefully look at TFGs simpler game on a similar subject Starfire)."

+In the February 1983 issue of Asimov's Science Fiction, Dana Lombardy noted, "There’s lots of detail and charts to keep track of, but despite this complex design, the game has sold surprisingly well — more than 53,000 copies since being introduced in 1979."

 In the June 1996 edition of Dragon (Issue 230), Rick Swan thought the 4th edition was a worthy addition to the Star Fleet Battles line, saying that despite its complexity, it was "an experience without parallel, one that can easily become an obsession."

 In his 2007 essay, Bruce Nesmith stated "No other game in hobby game history so completely captures the feel of ship-to-ship combat in space than Star Fleet Battles.
 The fact that it does so in the Star Fleet Universe is icing on the cake."